 Be annoying (at the very least) to disable

-In addition, because we're thinking about work, we only considered apps that work on computers—there are no mobile-only tools here.
-Here's the focusing software we think works best.
+In addition, because I'm thinking about productivity at work, I only considered apps that work on computers—there are no mobile-only tools here.
+With that, here's the focusing software I think works best.

 Best focus app for blocking distractions on all your devices at once